Vegan Baking Guide

 Anything you can bake with animal products, you can bake vegan.
 And it’ll taste just as good (if not better!).

 You’ll be amazed at what substitutes can mimic the consistency of eggs.
 You can still indulge in rich chocolate cakes, whip up a batch of light and fluffy pancakes, and even impress your guests with… wait for it… meringues!
 All without eggs.
-Similarly, cheesecakes, as are tarts, flans, and anything made with pastry, are still firmly on the menu.
+Similarly, cheesecakes, tarts, flans, and anything made with pastry, are still firmly on the menu.

 So, check out our vegan baking guide below, grab your mixing bowl, and get baking!